 Grounding the Sacred through Literature and the Arts was the third in the series of SLA conferences and was held on the Strathfield campus of ACU between 23-26 July 2015.
 It was organised in conjunction with members of the Religion and Creativity project in the Institute for Religion and Critical Inquiry at ACU.
 Guest speakers included David Jasper (Glasgow University), Thaddeus Metz (University of Johannesburg, Vivien Johnson, Kevin Hart, Imam Afroz Ali, Carmel Bird, Michael McGirr, David Malouf, Rachael Kohn, Kathleen Deignan (Iona Spirituality Institute) and Genevieve Lacey.
 The McGlade Gallery hosted EarthSong, an exhibition of paintings by Papunya Tula Artists and the Warlayirti Artists of Balgo, on loan from Lloyd Graham.
 The Conference Program (PDF, 8MB), can be accessed here.
-Selected articles drawn from the conference and papers will be published in the UK journal Literature and Theology in 2017.
+Selected articles drawn from the conference and papers were published in the UK journal Literature and Theology (31,2) 2017.

 A music event, Sounding the Sacred, was held at St Benedict's Monastery, Arcadia (NSW) on 13 September 2014 in conjunction with the Sydney Sacred Music Festival.
 The day provided an opportunity to explore and discuss a range of music that touches the divine.
 Presenters/performers included Maeve Heaney, Joelene Griffith, Kevin Bates, Gregoriana Arcadia, the Gregorian Schola of Sydney and poet Anne Benjamin.
 For further information about the Sydney Sacred Music Festival, visit the website.

 Two events were held in 2013, a one-day David Malouf Symposium in May and a two day conference, Addressing the Sacred through Literature and the Arts, in August.
 Links to the resulting special issue of JASAL, celebrating David Malouf, and to the Addressing the Sacred book of abstracts are below:

 Writing the Sacred was the first event to be hosted by SLA at Mt St Mary Campus, Strathfield in September 2012.
 The conference attracted about 220 participants of all ages and from all walks of life.
 Links to the conference brochure and program are below.